The Science of Sensehacking: Improve Your Health Naturally

 Packaging Hazards: Beyond the Ingredients

 While we often scrutinize the ingredients in our health products, the packaging materials can be an overlooked source of toxins.
 A European study revealed that chemicals in food packaging might contribute up to 100 times the amount of toxins compared to pesticides or other environmental chemicals.
-Materials such as certain plastics and can linings can leach harmful substances into the products they encase, leading to unintended exposure.

 Common Contaminants in Health Products